yasin6606/genetic-algorithm/README.md

 This project uses Genetic Algorithm in order to find solutions for TSP, Knapsack, and N-Queens problems.

-The project is Dockerized so there are two runner files:
+The project is Dockerized and there are steps in order to run the project:

-		run_linux.sh" for Linux OS
+		build: bash cmake_runner.sh
-		run_windows" for Windows OS
+		run: ./build/genetic-algorithm

 ## Attention:
 Do not forget to run runner files as administrator!